Best Photos 2014 • Wildlife & Landscape Photography

 Best Wildlife & Landscape Photographs 2014

 Where do I start, and with what?
 2014 best photos, yeah best photos for the year 2014, hmmm.
 I do have some favorites, but actually, all are my favorites or 2014 best photos.
-Oh well, African landscape photograph of the Epupa Falls in black and white is one of the best photos.
+Oh well, the African landscape photograph of the Epupa Falls in black and white is one of the best pictures.

 Epupa waterfalls at the border Namibia to Angola.
 Baobab trees growing between the cliffs and waterfalls.

 The next landscape photograph, everybody knows that spot on earth, as well in Namibia.
 The DeadVlei.
 Famous for its red sand dunes, the black dead Acacia trees on the white clay pan surrounded by the dunes.
 The Namib Naukluft National Park, full of sand and more with dust.
 If you go there with a camera, bring the rocket blower along, you need it badly.

 How did I accomplish this photograph?
 Well, getting up early, be there first, and know what you want to do beforehand.
 The sun has no STOP button.
 Still, the sun will rise faster than you expect!
 Hurry hurry.

 One photograph I like the most, not because of its colors or whatsoever.
 Decide your self.